darwins-challenge/moonlander-ast/README.md

 Using the `Condition`, we could evaluate one of two commands: `Thrust` or `Skip`.
-Once the lander also needs to correct its attitude, those two commands are no longer sufficient (check: can `simple_condition` evolve a winning solution to this scenario?)
+Once the lander also needs to correct its attitude, those two commands are no longer sufficient (check: can `evolve_condition` evolve a winning solution to this scenario?)

 Instead, we'll need a new type of AST node, to increase the range of